merledu/common_peripheral_vips/verif/vips/timer/README.md

 Note: Configuration of the timer is completely randomize by UVM testing environment for all internal registers of timer.

-### Configuration
+#### Configuration the timer

+1. Reset the Timer.
-1. First, verification IP generates randomized 64bit `data` that is used to configure the COMPARE_REGISTERS of timer to set the value that timer counts.
+2. First, verification IP generates randomized 64 bit `data` that is used to configure the COMPARE_REGISTERS of timer to set the value that timer counts.
-2. If `data` to be counted is less than or equal to 64'h00000000FFFFFFFF then set 32bit register `COMPARE_UPPER_REGISTER` to zero located at address 0x110, and also set 32bit register `COMPARE_LOWER_REGISTER` located at address 0x10c to value to be counted i.e `data`.
+3. If `data` to be counted is less than or equal to `64'h00000000FFFFFFFF` then set 32 bit register `COMPARE_UPPER_REGISTER` to zero located at address `0x110`, and also set 32 bit register `COMPARE_LOWER_REGISTER` located at address `0x10c` to value to be counted i.e `data`.
-3. If value to be counted is greater than 64'h00000000FFFFFFFF then set 32bit registers `COMPARE_UPPER_REGISTER` & `COMPARE_LOWER_REGISTER` to upper 32 bits of `data` and lower 32 bits of `data` located at 0x110 & 0x10c respectively.
+4. If `data` to be counted is greater than `64'h00000000FFFFFFFF` then set 32 bit registers `COMPARE_UPPER_REGISTER` & `COMPARE_LOWER_REGISTER` to upper 32 bits of `data` and lower 32 bits of `data` located at `0x110` & `0x10c` respectively.
-4. Randomize prescale bits and step bits in the register `CFG0` located at address 0x100
+5. Randomize prescale bits and step bits in the register `CFG0` located at address `0x100`.
-5. Enable interrupt by setting zeroth bit of register `INTR_ENABLE0` located at address 0x114
+6. Enable interrupt by setting zeroth bit of register `INTR_ENABLE0` located at address `0x114`.

-### Actication of timer
+7. Verification IP calculates and predicts the number of clock cycles required to complete the counting.
+The prediction of clock cycle is calculated depening on prescale and step assign in register `0x100` as mentioned in point 4.

+#### Activation the timer

-6. Acticate the timer by setting zeroth bit of register `ALERT_TEST` located at address 0x0
+8. Acticate the timer by setting zeroth bit of register `ALERT_TEST` located at address `0x0`

+#### Result

+9. Waits until `intr_timer_expired_0_0_o` signal is enabled from the DUT (timer), that indicates timer has compeletd the counting
+10. Compare the number of clock cycles after which `intr_timer_expired_0_0_o` signal is enabled with the predicted clock cycle calculated before (mentioned in point 7).
+11. If comparison is succussful then contrained random UVM test is `PASSED`.